jvasileff/vscode-ceylon/client/README.md

 # Visual Studio Code Language Support for Ceylon

-Provides support for editing and compiling Ceylon projects in Visual Studio Code.
+This extension provides support for editing and compiling Ceylon projects in Visual Studio Code.
 Initially, the Dart backend on non-Windows operating systems is supported.
 Non-cross platform Ceylon modules for the Java and JavaScript backends are currently ignored by this extension.

 ## Features